pjmaechling/scec_deriva/README.md

 This is a collection of software developed to support SCEC's forecast data management activity.
 SCEC produces both short-term earthquake forecasts and earthquake forecast evaluation methods.
 SCEC is developing a forecast data management approach based on the Deriva software system.
 The initial prototype is designed to manage ETAS forecasts and evaluations.

 ## Description of Scripts in Repo
+* populate_columns.py
+This script queries the forecast table for each entry, retrieves the forecast name.
+The forecast name is a directory name created by the forecasters, that encodes several metadata fields.
+This script parses that directory name string to extract specific metadata values.
+It then updates columns for the row with metadata values extracted.

 * add_columns.py
 This script parses the ETAS directory names, extracts metadata fields, then adds columns into the ERD to store the extracted metadata fields.